Mikejo5000/vsts-docs-pr/docs/settings/set-area-paths.md

 ## Open project settings

-From the web portal, open the **Settings** context for the Codex project.
+From the web portal, open the **Settings** context for the Azure Codex project.

 # [Vertical navigation](#tab/vertical)